Matt99170/Matt99170.github.io/_posts/2022-11-14-Project3-blog-post.md

 ## Project 3 Blog Post - ST558

-Our goal with this project is to create predictive models and automating Markdown reports.
+Our goal with this project was to create predictive models and automating Markdown reports.
 We are using this [Online News Popularity Data Set](https://archive.ics.uci.edu/ml/datasets/Online+News+Popularity).

 This dataset summarizes a heterogeneous set of features about articles published by [Mashable](http://www.mashable.com) in a period of two years.